unguul/learn/pages/03.installation/01.environment/01.native/docs.md

 >>>>>> To check the value of your `PATH` variable in *nix environments, simply run `echo $PATH`.

-### Running Composer
+### Run Composer Install

-Once you've got the right version of PHP running from your command line, it's time to run Composer:
+In your command line: (what dir???)

 ```bash
 $ composer install
 ```

-This may take some time to complete.
-If Composer has completed successfully, you should see that a `vendor/` directory has been created under `app/`.
-This `vendor/` directory contains all of UserFrosting's PHP dependencies - there should be nearly 30 subdirectories in here!
+This will take a few seconds to complete.
+When it's done, you'll see a `vendor/` directory inside of `app/`.
+The `vendor/` directory contains all of UserFrosting's PHP dependencies - there should be nearly 30 subdirectories.

-If you only see `composer` and `wikimedia` subdirectories after running `composer install`, then you may need to delete the `composer.lock` file and run `composer install` again.
+If you only see `composer` and `wikimedia` subdirectories after running `composer install`, then you need to delete the `composer.lock` file and run `composer install` again.

-## Run the installer

-You're almost done!
-We now have the base code and the php dependencies.
-The remaining steps are to set up the **database**, create the first **user** and install the third-party **assets**.
-Luckily, at this point, **Bakery** is here to help!

-### Set up the database
+## Set up the database

-Before installing, you'll need to create a database and database user account.
-Consult your database documentation for more details.
+Create a database and database user account.
 If you use _phpmyadmin_ or a similar tool, you can create your database and database user through their interface.
 Otherwise, you can do it via the command line.
+Consult your database documentation for more details.

 >>>>> "Database user account" and "UserFrosting user account" are not the same thing.
 The "database user account" is independent of UserFrosting.
 See your database technology's documentation for information on creating a database user.
 Make sure that your database user has all read and write permissions for your database.

-### Bake installer
+You're almost done!
+The remaining steps are to create the first **user**, and install the third-party **assets**.

+## Run Bakery CLI Installer

 >>>>> We are currently getting reports of problems when running `bakery bake` on Windows due to a [problem with the target path](https://github.com/userfrosting/UserFrosting/issues/742) in npm.
 If you run into a node/npm error when running `bake`, try running `npm install` directly from within the `build/` directory and then rerunning `bake`.

-To finish the installation and create your first UserFrosting account, we will run the command-line installer:
+This step will finish the installation and create your first UserFrosting account.
+In the command-line:

 ```bash
 $ php bakery bake
 ```

-You will first be prompted for your database credentials.
+You will be prompted for your database credentials.
 This is the information PHP needs to connect to your database.
 If PHP can't connect to your database using these credentials, make sure you have entered the right information and re-run the `bake` command.

-If the database connection is successful, the installer will then check that the basic dependencies are met.
+If the database connection is successful, the installer will check that the basic dependencies are met.
 If so, the installer will run the _migrations_ to populate your database with new tables.
 During this process, you will be prompted for some information to set up the master account (first user).
 Finally, the installer will run the `build-assets` command to fetch javascript dependencies and build the [assets bundles](/asset-management/asset-bundles).

 ## Visit your website